pegi3s/two-way-blast/README.md

 By default, this command launches the compi pipeline with the default number of parallel tasks (6).
 In order to launch the pipeline with more parallel tasks, add the `--num-tasks <num_tasks>` parameter right before the `--`.

+Also note that the `-q` parameter disables Compi progress logs into the console.
+Remove it in case you want to see them.
+In addition, you can also use `-o` parameter to see log messages of the underlying operations (i.e. BLAST commands).

 # Test data

 The sample data is available [here](https://github.com/pegi3s/two-way-blast/raw/master/resources/test-data-two-way-blast.zip).
 Download, uncompress it and move to the `test-data-two-way-blast` directory, where you will find: